Edgarskonnegard/IndividuelltProjektBankomaten/README.md

 # Banking Console Application

 This is a console-based banking system that allows users to log in, view their accounts, transfer funds, and withdraw money.
+The code is structured to avoid the possibility for invalid user inputs by forcing the user to navigate through a menu in most cases.

 ## Features